 The reason these buildings still exist is simple.
 Many have been dutifully and lovingly cared for, often by generation after generation of owners.
 Others have been rescued by people who live here and join together to save them.

 The Historical Society of Old Yarmouth was founded to save our historical heritage.
 In many cases that means rescuing these structures and maintaining them as well.
-To date we have preserved and continue to maintain five different properties within Yarmouth including the Captain Bangs Hallet House (the only fully furnished sea captain's home on Cape Cod regularly open to the public) and the B. T. Gorham Cobbler Shop, pictured in the slideshow below.
+To date we have preserved and continue to maintain five different properties within Yarmouth including the Captain Bangs Hallet House Museum (the only fully furnished sea captain's home on Cape Cod regularly open to the public) and the B. T. Gorham Cobbler Shop, pictured in the slideshow below.

 A HUMBLE Cobbler's Shop